FluBBaOfWard/ARMV30MZ/README.md

 # ARMV30MZ V0.8.9

-NEC V30MZ emulator for ARM 32.
+NEC V30MZ emulator for ARM32.

 ## About